 General Public/ Other trail users: As always, runners should give way to other trail users and be especially courteous when passing walkers, bikers and riders.
 To make sure to maintain social distancing when passing any other user and particularly through pinch points on narrow trail or through gates and stiles to stand well back where appropriate and allow others to pass safely and at distance.

-Runners may be asked to move immediately on from the finish line, unless medical attention is required.
+Runners will be asked to move immediately on from the finish line, unless medical attention is required.
 A static medical team will work the finish as usual.

-Award collection: Awards may be laid out on tables for collection by each runner
+Award collection: Awards will be laid out on tables for collection by each runner

 Provision of hand sanitiser will be available at all stages, the finish, the food and the drop bag collection areas.

-Food and Drink may be in single serve packs: Hot drinks, hot water, basic single serve supplies.
+Food and Drink will be in single serve packs: Hot drinks, hot water, basic single serve supplies.
 Takeaway hot dog or veggie dog will be provided, pre wrapped and prepared.

-Runners may be asked to take immediate onward transport with crew, family, friends or taxi to hotel/ home.
+Runners will be asked to take immediate onward transport with crew, family, friends or taxi to hotel/ home.

-Changing or showers may not be available.
-Toilets are available and will be cleaned hourly.
+Changing or showers will not be available.
+Toilets are available.